top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/40_coordinate_systems.md

 ## Examples

-Comment: The notion of "name" is a bit vague

-Because the ability of _naming_ a point in space is so fundamentally important, we often take that coordinates given by some coordinate system, often a Cartesian coordinate system, as the name of the point.
+Because the ability of _naming_ or specifying a point in space is so fundamentally important, we often take that coordinates given by some coordinate system, often a Cartesian coordinate system, as the name of the point.

 ### 1D